hmlongco/Factory/Sources/Factory/Factory.docc/Basics/GettingStarted.md

 ```swift
 private let service = container.service()
 ```
-Finally, we could have also uses an @Injected property wrapper and specified a keyPath to the desired dependency.
+Finally, we could have also used an @Injected property wrapper and specified a keyPath to the desired dependency.

 ```swift
 @Injected(\.service) var service